-After preliminary remarks the four guests split up into different rooms to conduct seminars for the students.
-I managed to see bits of all four sessions and was immediately impressed by the level of coaching but even more impressed when each of the pros went to their respective instruments and ripped off the most difficult passage of whatever the poor student was struggling with at the moment.
+After preliminary remarks, the four guests split up into different rooms to conduct seminars for the students.
+I managed to observe bits of all four sessions and was immediately impressed by the level of coaching, but even more impressed when each of the pros went to their respective instruments and ripped off the most difficult passage of whatever the poor student was struggling with at the moment.
 This, I thought, was brilliant stuff.
-To be sure there were outstanding people on the UNM faculty but nothing compared to the coaching and playing I was observing.
+To be sure, there were outstanding people on the UNM faculty, but nothing compared to the coaching and playing I was observing.
 It would only get better.

 Back to school: the following year I took a chamber music class with Dr. Susan Patrick and immersed myself in the works on the required list.
 I bought multiple records (yes, records) of the best pieces and memorized them.
 I came to believe—and still do—that many of the great composers saved their best stuff for smaller chamber works and no surprise given that keyboard was the primary instrument for practically all of them.
 Today, decades later, I continue to listen to recordings of chamber music almost daily.
 Here is a list of my personal favorite works and favorite recordings.
-I’ve chosen the pieces carefully wary of flagging attention spans due to an overdose of social media and technology overwhelm.
-But you’ll find that all are beautiful works that will handsomely reward taking the time to listen.
+I’ve chosen the pieces carefully, wary of flagging attention spans due to an overdose of social media and technology overwhelm.
+You’ll find that all are beautiful works that handsomely reward any time spent listening.

 Mendelssohn Octet for Strings in E-flat, Op.
 20